Computer Vision for Classroom “Engagement Detection”: Is it Ethical?

 The Ethics of Using Computer Vision to Measure Engagement in Educational Settings

 While the use of computer vision to track student engagement is not yet in widespread use in Europe or North America, in China, the experiment is already well underway, and it’s not simply happening in online courses.

 As reported on Reuters last year, many Chinese schools are already using a “smart classroom behavior management system.”
 The technology not only captures students’ expressions and movements but also analyzes these expressions and movements to make sure students are paying attention.
 Many Chinese educators and government officials believe the technology can improve interactions between teachers and students, but the ethics of placing students under such surveillance in physical classrooms and online is debatable.
 There are also concerns that the technology itself may not yet be ready to be widely implemented.

 As William Michael Carter, a professor at Ryerson University in Toronto, wrote in a recent article published in The Conversation, to date, facial recognition tools are not yet accurate and consistently report higher error rates for both women and people of color.
 Carter speculates that this may be due to the biases possessed by coders.
-Whatever the cause, however, Carter fears these new tools still lack the “objective robustness required to ensure that people’s faces aren’t being misidentified, or even worse, predetermined through encoded bias.”
+Whatever the cause, however, Carter fears these new tools often still suffer from programmed bias.

 While computer vision may not yet be advanced enough to measure engagement in online or on-site classrooms, it seems likely that as accuracy levels increase, computer vision will transform engagement detection in educational settings.
 Between then and now, one thing is clear: Educators, instructional designers, students, parents, and policymakers need to start exploring both the benefits and ethical concerns of this new form of engagement detection.